akoul/Modsecurity-Snort/README.md

 #Introduction

-This repo contains the snort files which will be used to extract and send data to libmodsecurity interface.
+This repo contains the Modsecurity-snort connector which will be used to process data extracted from Snort.

 #Installation guide